What health systems need to know about RVUs and revenue

 Why precise clinical documentation matters more than ever

 Today, accurate medical coding isn’t just a box to check – it’s a strategic lever.
 Health systems across the country are facing a financial squeeze.
 With declining reimbursements and evolving regulations reshaping health systems’ funding models, organizations are being forced to do more with less.
-In a time when every dollar matters, accurate clinical documentation and intelligent CDI solutions are essential for capturing clinical intent and the immense value clinicians deliver.
+In a time when every dollar matters, accurate clinical documentation and intelligent CDI solutions are essential for capturing clinical intent and the immense value that clinicians deliver.

 Related Content